 At the end of 2019, USCIS announced a series of changes in a notice of proposed rulemaking in the Federal Register.
 The announcement focused on the fee changes, citing the fact that fees make up almost 96% of the USCIS budget.
 However, the proposed rule also addresses a series of other changes to forms, processes, and payments.
-USCIS has allowed a 30-day comment period, but the American Immigration Lawyers Association is one of 155 organizations that has requested a longer review and comment period.
+USCIS originally allowed a 30-day comment period, but the American Immigration Lawyers Association was one of 155 organizations that requested a longer review and comment period.
 The letter references Executive Order 12866 that calls for “not less than 60 days” for public comment in most cases.
+On January 24, 2020, the comment period was extended to February 10, 2020.
 In the letter to USCIS, the 155 organizations wrote:

 “We are writing to respectfully request an extension of the comment period in view of the wide scope of this 300+ page rule and in keeping with past USCIS practices that provided the public a 60-day period to review and comment… Considering the complexity of the rule, its policy implications above and beyond fee changes, and the serious consequences of the changes proposed, the undersigned do not see a justification for deviating from the 60-day standard for comment periods, as designated in EO 12866 and EO 13563.”

 Our team has reviewed the 314-page proposed rule and summarized some of the most important updates.
 In addition to the fees, the proposed rule also addresses the following topics:

 Currently, petitioners or applicants can pay $1,410 for certain employment-based petitions to be adjudicated within 15 calendar days.
 That fee is increasing to $1,440 for cases filed after November 29, 2019.
 The new rule proposes changing the 15-day calculation from calendar days to business days, while also excluding federal holidays and regional or national office closures due to weather or other causes.